 Display objects, points of interest, and business listings on static map images or interactive vector map tiles embedded in your web or mobile applications.
-Choose from various map styles and map data types, such as digital elevation contours, to develop rich data visualizations.
+Choose from various map styles and map data types, such as digital elevation contours, to develop rich data visualisations.

 Get real-time traffic flow and incident detail to determine how current traffic conditions may affect your logistics operations.

-Get high-resolution satellite and aerial imagery that's available worldwide and continually updated.
+Get high-resolution satellite and aerial imagery that's available world-wide and continually updated.

 Look up elevation data for any location on Earth.
 Create valuable data products and apps that use globally consistent digital terrain model datasets.

 Enhance your location intelligence with a library of common geospatial mathematical calculations, including geofencing, closest point, great-circle distance, and buffers.

 Calculate the shortest or fastest routes available—to multiple destinations at a time—or provide specialised routes for pedestrians, bicycles, and commercial vehicles.